hellenike/textbook/docs/modules/module2/index.md

 Module 2 introduces these features of Greek:

 - functions of nouns and how cases express these functions
-- how to recognize noun forms andidentify them with gender, case, and number
+- how to recognize noun forms and identify them with gender, case, and number
 - parts of speech that work with nouns or in place of nouns: the article, adjectives, pronouns, and prepositions
 - types of clauses